robmasocco/AOS-TAG/ideas.md

 writers.
 When a remover comes, it trylocks the receivers's one as a writer, then eventually locks the senders's one as a writer, then flips the instance pointer to NULL, releases both locks and does its thing.
-When a receiver comes it locks its semaphore as reader, checks the pointer, eventually does its thing and unlocks its semaphore as reader.
+When a receiver comes it trylocks its semaphore as reader, checks the pointer, eventually does its thing and unlocks its semaphore as reader.
-When a sender comes it locks its semaphore as reader, checks the pointer, eventually does its thing and unlocks the semaphore as reader.
+When a sender comes it trylocks its semaphore as reader, checks the pointer, eventually does its thing and unlocks the semaphore as reader.
 Consider percpu_rw_semaphores, maybe when things are already working, but the lack of a writer_down_trylock makes them not so promising.